The Parable of the Yeast (Parable of the Leaven)

 The main point of the Parable of the Yeast is that just as a small amount of yeast mixed into flour causes the dough to rise gradually and unnoticed until a fluffy mound is formed, is the way the Spirit of God works within us.
 He slowly seeps into every level of our being, growing and spreading without being noticed, until we are changed at our core into children of God.

-The Parable of the Yeast reflection
+The Parable of the Yeast Meaning and Reflection

 Even a one-sentence Parable, like the Parable of the Leaven, gives us several points for reflection in our daily lives.